How data is kept safe

 The information we hold is crucial to improving the way cancer patients are treated and services are provided, but we know it’s also highly sensitive and very personal.
 For this reason security and patient confidentiality are at the heart of everything we do.

 We have a special legal permission to collect patient information without needing a patient’s consent.
-This is granted to us under Section 251 of the Health and Social Care Act, 2006 and was introduced to allow the national public health organisation to set aside the common law duty of patient confidentiality to protecting the public’s health and monitor risks such as those causing cancer.
+This is granted to us under Section 251 of the National Health Service Act 2006 and was introduced to allow the national public health organisation to set aside the common law duty of patient confidentiality to protecting the public’s health and monitor risks such as those causing cancer.

 We know that a very few people don’t want their information stored at all.
 If you’re thinking about opting out you can find out more here.